We know that one Robard Eyvens emerged in Swinbrook, Oxon around 1718. We have a letter from his grandson, Joseph:

 Bledington is also just 4 miles from Daylesford and in the bottom right corner of the map above, Daylesford – for some unknown reason – was once in Worcestershire.

 So, the link is plausible.
 But where does that lead us?

-In Bledington, there was a family going by the name of Iving (spelling varies from Iving to Ivinge and Ivings).
+In Bledington, there was a family going by the name of Iving (spelling varies from Iving to Ivinge and Ivings depending how you interpret the squiggle at the end).
 The children of one William Iving and his wife Jone were:

 William – baptised 1691; Robert – baptised 1692; Thomas – baptised 1694; Hanah – baptised 1696; Elizabeth – baptised 1702; John – baptised 1705; Mary – baptised 1706

 There are also one or two other mentions of Iving in the Bledington Parish register which opens up research possibilities.
 And there’s a family of Ivings who seem to have drifted down from Charlbury to Sandford in Oxfordshire.
 The distance from Bledington to Charlbury is only 10 miles.

 One question that emerges is how the name was pronounced.
 The Ivens of Swinbrook pronounce the name as ‘Eye-vens’ with the emphasis on the first syllable.
 That resonates with the phonetic spelling of Robard Ivens’ early entries in the Swinbrook Parish Register – Eyvens.
 If he did indeed come down from Bledington from the Iving family, how was their name pronounced?
 Eye-ving? or with the softer ‘i’ as in ‘if’?

 There’s another family down at Quenington (11 miles from Swinbrook on the road towards Cirencester) where a William Iving was baptised in 1710.
 But in looking at all the entries in that Parish Register, it seems his father’s name was John Ivin, and while one brother, Solomon, subsequently also used the Ivin name, the other brother seems to have used Iven.